 In addition to the required core courses, students can choose from a wide variety of elective courses to extend their depth and/or breadth of knowledge.
 IGG students can choose to integrate a degree in Genetics with a second discipline, by choosing electives from courses within a different graduate group relevant to their thesis topic or area of interest.
 A full listing of other graduate programs at UC Davis and their course offerings is shown here.
-The IGG requires elective courses to be at least 3 units and taken for a letter grade.
-For a partial listing of elective courses with a genetic component click here.
 For a complete course catalog of graduate and undergraduate courses click here.

 GGG 201A - Advanced Genetic Analysis (Fall quarter)